UBRoboticsWorkshop/WorkShops/3_programming/index.md

 - Connect the Wire, and upload the code.
 (In the Example: Pin9 and Pin10 are used.
 They are connected with internal SPI Flash.
 As a result, please change the pins.
 [ESP32 Pinout](pinout.md) If you don't know how to connect, click [Drive MX1508](./mx1508.md))

-- Modify the code. (e.g. Drive 2 motors... feel free to ask for help. )
+- Modify the code. (e.g. to drive 2 motors, feel free to ask for help).

 ## 4.2.
 Move Servos Between 2 Points
 > **Servo motor:** A servo motor is an actuator that uses feedback control to maintain its position.
 It works by receiving a [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) signal, comparing it to its actual position, and making adjustments to minimize any error.
 This allows it to move to a specific position.